-- Mobile point-of-sale (POS) systems are mobile applications designed to function as a traditional POS system without stationary hardware.
+- Mobile point-of-sale (POS) systems are mobile applications designed to function as traditional POS systems without stationary hardware.

-- Businesses that require travel can benefit the most from mobile POS systems, such as stylists, food truck owners, busy chain stores, crafters, artists, and event hosts.
+- Businesses that require travel — such as stylists, food truck owners, busy chain stores, crafters, artists and event hosts — can benefit the most from mobile POS systems.

 - This article is for business owners who need to make transactions on the go and would like to know how mobile POS systems can improve their business.

 More businesses are using mobile POS systems, and it’s no mystery why these solutions are so popular.
 Mobile POS systems offer business owners tremendous flexibility and autonomy so their businesses can operate from anywhere.

 According to Grand View Research, the mobile POS terminals market is expected to grow to $181.47 billion by 2030.
 These systems’ many benefits make it clear why entrepreneurs across all industries have adopted this technology.
 Read on for a guide to mobile POS systems, including examples of business owners who have found success with these streamlined transactional tools.

 A traditional POS system is typically a stand-alone terminal with a cash register, credit card reader, and receipt printer.
 If a business owner wants to process a sale with conventional transactional tools, they’re typically required to use one specific device.
 Mobile POS systems allow you to process transactions directly from a mobile device, so you can make sales from just about anywhere.

 Editor’s note: Looking for the right POS system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 These systems connect to your smartphone or tablet in a variety of ways.
 Some are physical card readers that plug into mobile devices.
 Others, such as QR codes that customers can scan to access a checkout page, allow you to make contactless transactions.
 While your traditional POS system may be the most familiar, replacing it with a mobile system can make all the difference for sales and growth.